lpetre-ulb/dqmgui_prod_deployment/README.md

 ## FAQ

+### Releases and Installation packages

-### How do I create a new installation package, using new versions of specific packages?
+#### How do I create a new installation package, using new versions of specific packages?

 1. Go to [Actions secrets and variables](https://github.com/cms-DQM/dqmgui_prod_deployment/settings/variables/actions).
 2. Edit the `Repository variables` to reflect the versions of the packages you want to include in the release.
 For example, if you want to use DQMGUI [`9.8.0`](https://github.com/cms-DQM/dqmgui_prod/releases/tag/9.8.0), change `DQMGUI_GIT_TAG` to `9.8.0`.
 3. Trigger the `build_installation_package` action [here](https://github.com/cms-DQM/dqmgui_prod_deployment/actions/workflows/build_installation_package.yaml): Click the topmost row of the "workflow runs" table, and in the new page that opens, click `Re-run all jobs`.

-### When do I need to re-trigger the GitHub actions of this repository?
+#### When do I need to re-trigger the GitHub actions of this repository?

 Two cases: